 Scotland is such a wonderful destination for walkers, you can stay in a castle surrounded by amazing walks which start at the doorstep.
 No matter what your walking level or ability, there’s a walking trail for everyone.
 From serious hikers and adrenaline junkies to couples in search of a romantic stroll or families traveling with children.
 Wherever you go for your walking fix in this spectacular country, one thing is guaranteed.

 The views will absolutely blow you away.
-Awe-inspiring scenery comes as standard here, and that’s what makes a holiday in Scotland so unforgettable.
-Even those who don’t enjoy hiking will become converts after witnessing the unspoilt splendour of the Highlands or the beautiful isles.
+Awe-inspiring scenery comes as standard here, and that’s what makes a vacation in Scotland so unforgettable.
+Even those who don’t enjoy hiking will become converts after witnessing the unspoilt splendor of the Highlands or the beautiful isles.